cwsaunders/education/README.md

 # Notable GitHub Contributions:

-ornicar/lila - https://lichess.org/ - userbase typically has around 100,000 users playing at any given time.
-(7k stars, 1k forks as of 6/23/2020)<br>
+ornicar/lila - https://lichess.org/ - userbase typically has around 100,000 users playing at any given time (7k stars, 1k forks as of 6/23/2020).<br>
-zcash/zcash - Cryptocurrency with market cap of $700,000,000 US dollars (7/31/2020)<br>
+zcash/zcash - Cryptocurrency with market cap of $700,000,000 US dollars.
+It is currently traded on Coinbase, Gemini, Binance, and Kraken cryptocurrency exchanges (7/31/2020).<br>
 PizzaPokerGuy/ultimate-coding-resources (2.2k stars and over 200 forks as of 3/31/2020)<br><br>

 # College Courses: